2024 US presidential primaries, explained | KRDO

 When do the presidential primaries occur?

-The first date on the presidential primary calendar is January 15, although it is not technically for a primary.
+The first date on the presidential primary calendar was January 15, although it was not technically for a primary.

-On that day in Iowa, Republican Party members gather at events called caucuses, where they hear speeches from a campaign’s supporters and then vote for their preferred candidate.
-Unlike primaries in other states, these events are overseen by state parties and are not conducted like normal elections.
+On that day in Iowa, Republican Party members gathered at events called caucuses, where they heard speeches from a campaign’s supporters and then voted for their preferred candidate.
+Unlike primaries in other states, these events were overseen by state parties and are not conducted like normal elections.
+Trump won decisively.

-Democrats will also gather that day in Iowa, but their vote for president will be conducted by mail ending on March 5.
+Democrats also gathered that day in Iowa, but their vote for president is conducted by mail ending on March 5.

 In some states, presidential primaries are conducted on one date and primaries for other offices are conducted later in the year.
 See the full calendar.